-This data group specification forms part of a suite of data specifications that NEHTA is developing for the Australian Health Informatics Community.
-The suite comprises specifications for a range of health topics (represented as "data groups"), which are generally agreed to be of high priority to standardise in order to achieve the benefits brought about by Level 4 (semantic) interoperability in the Australian health care setting.
+This detailed clinical model (DCM) specification forms part of a suite of data specifications that the National E-Health Transition Authority (NEHTA) is developing for the Australian health informatics community.
+The suite comprises specifications for a range of health topics (represented as data groups), which are considered to be the most critical to support the work programme given to NEHTA and to realise the benefits derived from Level 4 (semantic) interoperability in the Australian healthcare setting.